schmidte10/Elliott-Schmidt/README.md

 })
 ```

 The list of characters stored in **mycol** refers to the columns that I want the imported files to contain.
-I only care about these two columns and not the others.
-If you care about all the columns then feel free to ignore the command - and makes sure to remove it from the end of the lapply command on the line below!
+I only care about the 'X' and 'log2FoldChance' columns and not the others.
+If you care about all the columns then feel free to ignore the command - and makes sure to remove it from the end of the lapply command on the line above!

 The **lapply** function imports all the files in the go_files folder into a list called **dflist**.
 I don't want R to add a column containing **row.names** so I set it to equal **F**. **colClasses** tells R that the first column should be treated as a **character** string, while the next 6 columns should be treated as **numeric**.